DylanMeeus/springboot_jwt_blog/_posts/2016-07-11-bootstrapping-a-react-project.markdown

 You actually might not need React Router.
 More info [here](https://medium.com/@tarkus/you-might-not-need-react-router-38673620f3d#.u64h0gcl4)

-## Internationalization
+## Internationalization (I18N)

 There are over 6 billion people in the world.
 These people speak different languages.
-One way of making your app available to billions of people around the world is providing support for native languages on your app.
+One way of making your app available to billions of people around the world is providing support for native languages in your app.
 In a **ReactJS** project, you can easily achieve that with a very good and well tested library [react-intl](https://github.com/yahoo/react-intl).
 By default, [react-intl](https://github.com/yahoo/react-intl) ships with the locale data for English built-in to the library's runtime.
-When you need to format data in another locale, include its data.
 This library provides React components and an API to format dates, numbers, and strings, including pluralization and handling translations.
 Oh, it supports over 150 languages!

 ![Internationalization Translation](https://cdn.auth0.com/blog/my-folder:intl-translation.png)

 ## UI Styling

 In **ReactJS** projects, you can create custom stylesheets and UI Components.
 A developer that's looking to rapidly build an application might not have time to create UI components from scratch.
 The community has blessed us with two popular libraries that possess ready-made UI components for use in your application.
-[React-Bootstrap](https://react-bootstrap.github.io/) has all of bootstrap features written purely as reusable React Components.
-[Material-UI](https://github.com/callemall/material-ui) is a set of React Components that Implement Google's Material Design.
+[React-Bootstrap](https://react-bootstrap.github.io/) has all of the bootstrap features written purely as reusable React Components.
+[Material-UI](https://github.com/callemall/material-ui) is a set of React Components that implement Google's Material Design.

 _Material UI_
 ![Material UI](https://cdn.auth0.com/blog/material-ui:raisedbutton.png)